AI Has Agency Now. What This Means for Work (And Workers)

 Chief technology officer of AMER and APAC at Zendesk

 Currently, 30% of consumers would work with an AI agent for faster service.
-“We predict that this will increase as the systems become more reliable and as users and businesses develop more trust toward the systems,” he says.
+“We predict that this will increase as the systems become more reliable and as users and businesses develop more trust toward the systems,” Jason says.

 Agentic AI isn’t just about mere automation but cognitive reallocation.
 It’s creating a new way to look at the division of labor where humans are elevated to higher-order thinking roles.